Tx2TXT/Tx2TXT/experiment/unlimited minting/README.md

-The dir contains the source code of Blacksmith, which is exploited in the Cover protocol.
+The repo contains the source code of Blacksmith, which is exploited in the Cover protocol.